silviapasc/latin-n-gram-viewer/README.md

 ## How to use

-The Latin N-gram Viewer application is currently hosted on [PythonAnywhere](https://www.pythonanywhere.com) and ready to use at the following web address: [Creative Commons Attribution-ShareAlike 3.0 US Licence](https://creativecommons.org/licenses/by-sa/3.0/us/).
+The Latin N-gram Viewer application is currently hosted on [PythonAnywhere](https://www.pythonanywhere.com) and ready to use at the following web address: [https://latinngramviewer.pythonanywhere.com/](https://latinngramviewer.pythonanywhere.com/).

 ## License